Dotkat-dotcome/KEEPHA-ADR/README.md

-This repository provides the baseline systems documented in the paper ``A Dataset for Pharmacovigilance in German, French, and Japanese: Annotating Adverse Drug Reactions across Languages"
+This repository provides the baseline systems for the KEEPHA-ADR datset.

 # Getting started